 Tobias Buck was the Financial Times Madrid correspondent from 2012 to 2017, covering Spain’s economic crisis and the political aftershocks, including the Catalan campaign for secession.
 He is currently the FT’s Berlin correspondent, but continues to travel and report from Spain regularly.

-His book on contemporary Spain, After the Fall will be published by Weidenfeld and Nicolson in Spring 2019.
+After the Fall, his book on contemporary Spain, will be published by Weidenfeld and Nicolson in November 2019.

 ‘Tobias Buck belongs in the distinguished lineage of writing about Spain that was so brilliantly started by Richard Ford.
 Much like Ford in the 1830s, as clearsighted and unflattering as deeply sympathetic to the many charms of the country and the predicaments of its people, Tobias Buck has written a most accurate account of what Spain looks like right now and what seemingly insurmountable challenges it is having to live up to… required reading’ ANTONIO MUÑOZ MOLINA